 “Think about professionalism too.
-There are thousands of qualified people in these institutions we trust with our health.
+There are thousands of qualified people we trust with our health in these institutions.
 As if they could stay quiet when they see their boss get something wrong, or miss the crux of dissent just because their salary depends on not understanding it.”

 “But how many have broken ranks with prevailing advice?
-Just a tiny fraction, unless we count imbeciles that are only quoted by trolls.”
+Not more than the tiniest fraction, unless we count idiots that are only quoted by trolls.”

-“Mmmmm,” said Kate, before asking, “Remember the proviso about erring on the side of caution, which we’ve heard a trillion times since early 2020?
+“Mmmmm…exactly,” said Kate, before asking, “Remember the proviso about erring on the side of caution, which we’ve heard a trillion times since early 2020?
 Well if such errors happen to be noticed they would naturally be owned with an admission.
-For instance, you would hear something like: ‘We caused net damage by being careful like we said’.”
+For instance, you would constantly hear things like: ‘We caused net damage, by being careful like we said’.”

-“What’s more, it’s not like people double down after taking positions on early data.
+“What’s more, it’s not as if people double down after taking a position on early data.
 Even when assumptions are made on a grand scale it rarely causes issues down the track.”

 “Maybe we haven’t covered everything, but I can’t see how serious error could become entrenched, except at the fringes though misinformation online.”